DioxusLabs/docsite/docs-src/0.4/en/cookbook/state/custom_hooks/index.md

 - !Clone Hooks: To allow hooks to be used within async blocks, the hooks must be Clone.
 To make a hook clone, you can wrap data in Rc or Arc and avoid lifetimes in hooks.

-This version of use_state may seem more efficient, but it is not cloneable:
+This version of use_signal may seem more efficient, but it is not cloneable:

 ```rust
 {{#include src/doc_examples/hooks_anti_patterns.rs:non_clone_state}}